 You Get What You Pay For

-I don't mean to scare you talking about dishonesty and lawsuits.
+I don't mean to scare you by talking about dishonesty and lawsuits.
 But this is how the whole idea of Federal and State regulations and licensing came about for real estate appraisers.
 During the 1980's real estate prices were rising through the roof, (pardon the pun).
-The banks and savings and loans kept lending mortgage money on over priced real estate transactions.
-A possible reason for this is that they figured that they couldn't lose money.
+The banks and savings and loans kept lending mortgage money on over-priced real estate transactions.
+A reason for this may be that they figured they couldn't lose money.
 If the buyer didn't make the mortgage payments then the lender could foreclose.
-If that happened, then the property would be worth more than the bank had lent on it and they would make a profit anyway.
+If that happened, then the property would be worth more than the bank had lent and they would make a profit anyway.

 The whole reason the Resolution Trust Corporation (RTC) was created was to take over insolvent banks.
 After taking over these banks, the RTC would try to sell the bank assets to investors to recoup some of the losses.
 The Federal Deposit Insurance Corporation, FDIC, and the Federal Savings and Loan Insurance Corporation, FSLIC, had to pay the depositors in the insolvent banks.
 Customers that had bank accounts were paid the insurance amount for their deposited money.
 Any funds that the RTC could not recoup with the sale of assets from insolvent banks were left to the American taxpayer to pay.